-- Simulation - Matching Algorithm sets the matching algorithm for simulation. - Index Reduction Method sets the index reduction method for simulation. - Target Language sets the target language in which the code is generated. - Target Compiler sets the target compiler for compiling the generated code. - OMC Flags sets the omc flags for simulation. - Save class before simulation if ture then always saves the class before running the simulation. - Output - Structured Shows the simulation output in the form of tree structure. - Formatted Text Shows the simulation output in the form of formatted text.
+- Simulation - Matching Algorithm sets the matching algorithm for simulation. - Index Reduction Method sets the index reduction method for simulation. - Target Language sets the target language in which the code is generated. - Target Compiler sets the target compiler for compiling the generated code. - OMC Flags sets the omc flags for simulation. - Ignore OpenModelica_commandLineOptions annotation if ture then ignores the Open-Modelica_commandLineOptions annotation while running the simulation. - Ignore OpenModelica_simulationFlags annotation if ture then ignores the OpenModelica_simulationFlags annotation while running the simulation. - Save class before simulation if ture then always saves the class before running the simulation. - Switch to plotting perspective after simulation if ture then GUI always switches to plotting perspective after the simulation. - Output - Structured Shows the simulation output in the form of tree structure. - Formatted Text Shows the simulation output in the form of formatted text.

+2.10.
+Settings 45

-2.9.6 Messages
+Messages

 - General - Output Size Specifies the maximum number of rows the Messages Browser may have.
-If there are more rows then the rows are removed from the beginning. - Reset messages number before simulation Resets the messages counter before starting the simulation. - Font and Colors - Font Family Sets the font for the messages. - Font Size Sets the font size for the messages. - Notification Color Sets the text color for notification messages. - Warning Color Sets the text color for warning messages. - Error Color Sets the text color for error messages.
+If there are more rows then the rows are removed from the beginning. - Reset messages number before simulation Resets the messages counter before starting the simulation. - · Font and Colors - Font Family Sets the font for the messages. - Font Size Sets the font size for the messages. - Notification Color Sets the text color for notification messages. - Warning Color Sets the text color for warning messages. - Error Color Sets the text color for error messages.